STEP 1: Letter of Intent

 STEP 6: Board Meeting

 Members of the ICSB meet at 115 W. Washington Street, Indianapolis, IN 46204.
 The meeting is open to the public and streamed live over the internet.
-The video is archived on the ICSB website following the meeting.

 During the first half of the meeting, ICSB Board members conduct a Q&A with each applicant group.
 During the second half of the meeting, ICSB staff members make an approval or declination recommendation to the Board regarding each Full Application.
 The Board votes on each application following the staff recommendation.
 Following the meeting, all Board decisions are posted on the ICSB website.